caminio/caminiojs/_posts/2014-01-01-introduction.md

 caminio is a highly modularizeable CMS written in nodejs very practical for rapid prototyping.
+You can also understand it as a higher level pre-configured expressjs wrapper with some extra features.
 It sticks to mongoosejs - the IMO highest ellaborated database adapter for nodejs you can find.
 You start with a MVC Ruby on Rails like system and get an amazing auto-REST functionallity.

 [![Build Status](https://travis-ci.org/caminio/caminio.png)](https://travis-ci.org/tastenwerk/caminio)
 [![GitHub version](https://badge.fury.io/gh/caminio%2Fcaminio.png)](http://badge.fury.io/gh/caminio%2Fcaminio)